silkfire/word-flip-app/README.md

 It might be a good idea to wait around 20 seconds so that the database gets the necessary time to start up properly.

-The application is ready to be run.
-The default port is `3000` but this too can be adjusted as required in the Compose file by setting the environment variable `PORT`to a value of your choice.
+The application is ready to be run at the address `http://localhost:3000`.
+The default port is `3000` but this can be adjusted if needed in the Compose file by setting the environment variable `PORT`to a value of your choice.

 To stop the service, run the following command: